 In the Red Corner – ROQUEFORT

 Our challenger comes to us from his famous subterranean lair in southeastern France.
 Roquefort has a long history going back to when a shepherd saw a pretty girl and stuffed his baguette and cheese sandwich in a cave (to chase after her).
 He returned a few days later to find that the bread mold combined with the cheese had created a new dairy treasure – Roquefort!
 Made from sheep’s milk native to the region, this fromage has a more distinct flavor then our Nordic champ.
 The French flock is allowed to graze in pastures from spring to autumn.
 This combined aging the cheese in limestone caves gives Roquefort its’ world renowned texture and taste.
+To buy a slice of Roquefort click here!

 In the Blue Corner – DANISH BLUE CHEESE